 English is considered as an important subject while appearing for any government teaching examinations.
-English has always been important section in teaching exams like CTET, UPTET and other state TET exams.
-As CTET 2021 will be going to held from 16th December 2021 to 13th January 2022, UPTET will be going to held on 28 November 2021 and many other teaching exam are lined up in this year and upcoming year , the strategy for english section comes very handy in teaching exam preparations.
+English has always been an important section in teaching exams like CTET, UPTET and other state TET exams.
+As CTET 2022 has been going to be held from 16th December 2021 to 13th January 2022, UPTET will be going to be held on 23 January 2022 and many other teaching exams are lined up in this year and upcoming year, the strategy for the English section comes very handily in teaching exam preparations.

 English Section as a Language I or II contains overall 30 marks in CTET 2021, UPTET both papers each which includes Comprehension – 15 Questions, Pedagogy of Language Development – 15 Questions.

 If you are having good command over the English grammar rules and you have good vocabulary usage and good comprehension skills, you can easily crack any teaching examination.
 But the point is:

 - How to learn English for teaching examinations?

 - What must be your strategy to score good marks in the English section?

 However, we are discussing some key points that should be kept in mind to learn English for all teaching job examinations.
 And if attempted nicely, a teaching candidate can score exceptionally well in this section.
 Here we are going to plan and strategize English Section for the preparation of Teaching Exams.